 Unearned revenues arise when the Organization receives funds in advance of performing a service.
 In subsequent periods, after the services are performed by the Organization, the Organization will remove the liability from the statements of financial position and record the revenue on the statements of activities.
-During the year ended June 30, 2020, the Organization received contributions in advance for an anniversary event that was delayed until the June 30, 2021 year end.
+During the years ended June 30, 2021 and 2020, the Organization received contributions in advance for an anniversary event that is delayed until the year ended June 30, 2022.